Paul's passion for making and consuming coffee extends back over thirty years. An extensive traveler, he currently lives in Florida.

 - Arabica is more expensive than robusta to buy.

 - Arabica plants require much more semi-skilled manual work during cultivation, because they grow on high slopes and do not like rough handling.
-The process with robusta is much more mechanized because it can be grown on flat plains.
+The cultivation process for robusta is generally much more mechanized because it can be grown on flat plains.

 - Robusta plants are hardier.
 Arabica plants are far more vulnerable to pests and diseases.